Autumn Table

 Real-Time Scale Highlighting

 The above screenshot illustrates how this works in practice.
 Here the main scale preset loaded is C Major and the 2nd note in this scale, D, is being played.
 The 2nd position of a Major scale is associated with a minor chord, which here would be D minor (D, F, A).
-Therefore it is the minor scale that is relevant to this context.
+Therefore it's the minor scale that is relevant to this context.

 So when pressing the D note we are able to see the relevant scale for this note, and you will notice that it is highlighted against the C Major scale too (here this means that B♭ is marked up as position VI, but it is greyed out as B♭ is not part of C Major).
 As such, the notes we are viewing that are not greyed out show the D minor scale progression, but also filtered to our main song key (C Major).